SEO Launch Pack – One Off

-In this case, no, it’s actually about aligning with what you do and what you want to do with the people who already look for you.
-In meetings I often talk about these with two hands in the air and I’ll talk about things fitting together like this because what we’re really trying to do is set your website up for the low-hanging fruit, the stuff that can actually deliver value and when people say to me oh yeah, well when can I rank?
-Well for this stuff a couple of months, but it depends on where you’re at, if you’re absolutely starting from scratch even this stuff can take a little bit longer, it shouldn’t, but it could do and depends if you have done SEO in the past.
+In this case, no, it’s actually about aligning your business goals, i.e. what you do and what you want to do, with what the people who already look for you want.
+In meetings, I often talk about these with two hands in the air and I’ll talk about things fitting together like this because what we’re really trying to do is set your website up for the low-hanging fruit, the stuff that can actually deliver value and when people say to me oh yeah, well when can I rank?
+Well for this phrases that are already known to big G and align with what people want it could just take a couple of months, but it depends on where you’re at, if you’re absolutely starting from scratch even this “easier” stuff can take a little bit longer, it shouldn’t, but it could do and depends if you have done an SEO campaign in the past.

-I’ve been doing SEO for twelve years and I’m still learning.
-So basically you’ve got this situation where there is a sweet spot but really what you need to think about is that SEO is an accumulation of value and accumulation of strengths on your website.
-A strengthened meaning you’re basically trying to make your website better and better over time, getting stronger and stronger which means you can attack more and more competition.
+I (Ben) have been doing SEO, especially what we call technical SEO, since 2001 since before it was called SEO and I’m always still learning.
+Basically you’ve got this situation where there is a sweet spot of organic traffic but really what you need to think about is that SEO is an accumulation of value and accumulation of strengths on your online presence.
+A strengthened meaning you’re basically trying to make your site better and better over time, getting stronger and stronger which means you can attack more and more competition.
 You can’t suddenly say hey, I want to rank for “children’s parties” no, because the competition is too high, you can’t just suddenly go from nowhere to the top and if you try and do that, you go out and do some crazy link building.
 People try this, they don’t have many links, so they buy tons, don’t do that, you just get penalised and it won’t last.

 Finding the SEO sweet spot